• Skip to primary navigation

 4. In a third dish, add the other 1/2 cup of flour.
 Season lightly with salt and pepper.

-6. In a large, heavy-bottomed Dutch oven or cast iron skillet, add enough oil to cover the bottom in a thin layer.
+6. In a large, heavy-bottomed Dutch oven or cast iron skillet, add just enough oil to cover the bottom in a thin layer.
 Heat the oil over medium-high heat until shimmering.
 Important: The oil is ready when you drop some of the cornmeal mix in and it sizzles right away.
 The oil should not smoke, but it will come close.
+Adjust the heat as necessary.

-7. Using tongs and working in batches, carefully place catfish fillets or nuggets in the bottom, making sure they do not touch.
-Pan fry for about 2-3 minutes on each side, or until golden brown.
-Set on a plate that is lined with paper towels.
+7. Using tongs and working in batches, carefully place catfish fillets in the bottom, making sure they do not touch.
+Pan fry for about 3 minutes on each side, or until golden brown.
+(Note: Fish is done when it flakes easily with a fork and is no longer translucent in the middle.)
+Set the fried fillets on a plate or pan that’s lined with paper towels.
 Add more oil and adjust the heat in between batches as needed.

-8. Serve immediately with a squeeze of lemon and your favorite dipping sauce.
-Tip: To keep catfish warm in between batches, you can put it on a sheet pan in a 200°F oven.
+8. Serve immediately with a squeeze of lemon and Cajun Remoulade Sauce.
+Tip: To keep catfish warm in between batches, put it on a sheet pan in a 200°F oven.

 Cuisine: American Method: Dutch Oven